jmolinasoler/eth-event-listener/README.md

 -   **Real-time Event Listening**: Captures every event emitted on the network as new blocks are mined.
 -   **Web UI**: A clean, modern web interface to visualize events as they happen in real-time.
 -   **Ethers v6 Pattern**: Implements the `provider.on('block', ...)` and `provider.getLogs(...)` pattern, which is compatible with major RPC providers like Infura and Alchemy.
+-   **Event Decoding**: Automatically decodes event data for contracts with a known ABI.
 -   **Detailed Log Output**: Prints comprehensive details for each event, including block number, transaction hash, contract address, topics, and data.
 -   **Robust Connection Handling**: Automatically attempts to reconnect if the WebSocket connection is dropped.
 -   **File Logging**: Persists all received events to a local `events.log` file in JSONL format.